jayalmaraz/jay-almaraz.github.io/index.md

         Upload content using 'Resources'
       </h2>
       <p>
-        Add your own files and information to Campfire as Resources.
+        Add your own files and information to Volaby as Resources.
       </p>
       <span class="cfg-hover-text">
         Read the guide →